How to Watch the Second Presidential Debate: Trump Says He Won't Join

-How to Watch the Virtual Second Presidential Debate: Biden Is In, Trump Says He Won't Participate
+How to Watch the Second Presidential Debate: Biden Suggests Delay After Trump Refuses Virtual Town Hall

-The next presidential debate is going virtual... if it's going at all.
+The next presidential debate is going virtual... if it's not delayed or cancelled.
 The Commission on Presidential Debates announced on Thursday that the town hall event will be held virtually.
 Former Vice President Joe Biden's team agreed to the updated safety terms, but almost immediately, President Donald Trump said in an interview with Fox Business that he would skip a virtual debate, and hold a rally instead.

+Following Trump's refusal, Biden's team suggested pushing the debate back a week, reports The New York Times, saying, "Joe Biden was prepared to accept the C.P.D.'s proposal for a virtual Town Hall, but the president has refused, as Donald Trump clearly does not want to face questions from the voters about his failures on Covid and the economy."

 In a statement, the commission said the change was made "in order to protect the health and safety of all involved with the second presidential debate."
 Trump tested positive for the coronavirus a week ago, and was still experiencing symptoms as recently as Tuesday.
 The CDC recommends those who test positive to self-quarantine for 10 days after their last negative test if their symptoms subside.